-If you use Avast anti-virus software, you may see an error message about an invalid security certificate when you're setting up a google account or when you're fetching mail from a google account.
+If you use anti-virus software, you may see an error message about an invalid security certificate when you're setting up an account or when you're fetching mail from an account.

-The issue is one of Avast's Mail Shield settings that scans connections which use the SSL security protocol.
-Since SSL provides a secure connection, this feature of Avast offers extra protection for connections that should already be secure.
+The issue is with an anti-virus setting that scans connections that use the SSL security protocol.
+Since SSL provides a secure connection, this feature offers extra protection for connections that should already be secure.

 To solve the invalid certificate issue:

 - Click SETTINGS, and then select the Active Protection tab.

 - Click Mail Shield's Customize button to display the SSL Scanning window.

 - Exit Avast.

 Some customers report that they've been able to add IMAP servers to NOT scan, which could also solve the problem.

 A Postbox customer using Avast also shares the following: